NOAA-OWP/RRASSLER/README.md

 RRASSLER::marco()                           # A "hello world" test
 ```

-> Note: RRASSLER creates data as part of it’s processing.
-Although every
+> Note: RRASSLER generates data as part of it’s processing.
-> effort has been made to ensure that the form of that data is not so
-> inflexible that future bug-fixes and enhancements break the resulting
-> structure, we can make no guarentee that changes made, particularly to
-> parsing process and accuracy, edge case handling, and accounting,
-> would not require “reprocessing” records, something that is best
-> accomplished using the original data.
-As noted above, this package and
-> several of it’s cohort are still actively being developed.
 Although
+> every effort has been made to ensure that the form of that data is not
+> so inflexible that future bug-fixes and enhancements break the
+> resulting structure, we can make no guarantee that changes made,
+> particularly to parsing process and accuracy, edge case handling, and
+> ultimately accounting; would not require “reprocessing” records,
+> something that is best accomplished using the original data.
+As noted
+> above, this package and several of it’s cohort are still actively
-> the core logic of record creation has been stabilized for the time
+> being developed.
+Although the core logic of record creation has been
-> being, the “final” form of these tables is still in flux.
+> stabilized for the time being, the “final” form of these tables is
+> still in flux.

 # Tutorials